evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 -   `userdata_file` - Path to file to load as EC2 user data on boot.
 May set if `distro` is set, which will override the value from the distro configuration.
 May set if distro is not set.
--   `vpc_id` - EC2 VPC.
-Must set if `ami` is set.
-May set if `distro` is set, which will override the value from the distro configuration.

 Docker Parameters: